anthony-linaro/shrinkwrap/documentation/userguide/quickstart.rst

   </details>
   </p>

-Now build the ``ns-edk2-dt.yaml`` config.
-This is the simplest config that allows booting a kernel on FVP. (optionally add ``--verbose`` to see all the output from the component build systems).
+Now build the ``ns-edk2.yaml`` config.
+This allows booting a kernel on FVP, using edk2 as the bootloader (it uses DT by default, but can be made to use ACPI by passing ``acpi=false`` at runtime). (optionally add ``--verbose`` to see all the output from the component build systems).

 .. code-block:: shell

-  shrinkwrap build --overlay=arch/v9.3.yaml ns-edk2-dt.yaml
+  shrinkwrap build --overlay=arch/v9.3.yaml ns-edk2.yaml

 This will sync all the required repos, build the components and package the artifacts.